argonne-lcf/AR2023/_performancehighlights/cosmictagger.md

 # Challenge
 The CosmicTagger project deals with the detection of neutrino interactions in a detector overwhelmed by cosmic particles.
 The goal is to differentiate and classify each pixel so as to separate cosmic pixels, background pixels, and neutrino pixels in a neutrinos dataset.
 The technique uses multiple 2D projections of the same image, with each event generating three images of raw data.
-The training model is a UResNet architecture for multi-plane semantic segmentation and is available in both Torch and Tensorflow with single node and distributed-memory multi-node implementations.
+The training model utilizes a UResNet architecture for multi-plane semantic segmentation and is available in both PyTorch and Tensorflow with single node and distributed-memory multi-node implementations.